tenzir/tenzir/web/docs/understand/query-language/operators/pseudonymize.md

 :::warning Unstable
-We plan to change the `pseudonymize` operator into a function usable in an upcoming `put` operator, removing the need removing the need for `pseudonymize` as an operator.
+We plan to change the `pseudonymize` operator into a function usable in an upcoming `put` operator, removing the need for `pseudonymize` as an operator.
 :::

 ## Synopsis